 Now, how to find the square root of 2 by division method.
 The first thing that you can try is the popular division method.
 The steps involved in this method are:

-- Step 1: In this method, you have to first make an estimate meaning you have chosen a close number by finding at-least two roots which are perfect.
-It has been those root that your number is between.
+- Step 1: In this method, you have to make an estimate first, means you have chosen a close number by finding at-least two roots which are perfect.
+It has been those roots that your number is between those values.

 - Step 2: Then, you can divide the number by one of those square roots.